Week 7 - Your forever program

 1. Continue with the Week 7 program exercises to maintain your gains and gradually build strength at your own pace.
 Ideally complete as much of the week 7 routine 3-4 times per week (daily routine and strength workout can be combined into a single routine)

-2. Accelerate your return to full fitness with our Return to Sport program – an 8-week system designed to help you develop speed, power, and game-ready fitness while continuing to build your strength and mobility to keep your growing pains at bay.
+2. Accelerate your return to full fitness with our Return to Performance program – a 7-week system designed to help you develop speed, power, and game-ready fitness while continuing to build your strength and mobility to keep your growing pains at bay.
 This program builds directly on the movement patterns you've mastered, helping you gain a competitive edge in your sport.

-The choice depends on your goals.
-If you're satisfied with your current progress, the Week 7 routine provides an excellent maintenance program.
-But if you're ready to build on your rehabilitation progress and gain a performance advantage on your peers, the Return to Sport program offers a structured path to accelerate your path to full fitness and strength.
+If you're ready to build on your rehabilitation progress and give your athletic performance a boost, the Return to Performance program offers a structured way to accelerate your path to full fitness and strength.

 Get started with the Return to Sport program today →